oct 03 2022 | ⏳: 3 mins

 Maybe the reason why it took so long for me to return to this blog is that life has really picked up since I moved to the city.

-Professionally, I've been expanding my software engineering toolkit from my self-taught education that mainly focused on frontend engineering; and this is entirely by design.
+Professionally, I've been expanding my software engineering toolkit to backend engineering and cloud computing; and this is entirely by design.

-When I signed my offer with Babbel, I was intentional about negotiating and landing a domain-agnostic software engineer role for three main reasons:
+When I signed my offer with Babbel, I was intentional about landing a domain-agnostic software engineer role for three main reasons:

 • I felt like I'm too early in my career to specialise my skillset when I had not exposed myself to other software engineering disciplines